-Psoriasis is a chronic skin disease.
-It can cause skin cells to grow so quickly that they accumulate on the surface of your skin.
-Patches of rough, scaly skin can appear anywhere on your body, including the scalp.
+- Psoriasis is a chronic skin disease.
+It can cause skin cells to grow so quickly that they accumulate on the surface of the skin.
+Patches of rough, scaly skin can appear anywhere on the body, including the scalp.

-Seborrheic dermatitis is another skin condition that can cause rough, scaly skin on the scalp and face.
+- Seborrheic dermatitis is a skin condition that can cause rough, scaly skin on the scalp and face.
 The common name for seborrheic dermatitis is dandruff.
 In babies, it’s called cradle cap.

-Psoriasis looks like patches of thick, red skin with silvery scales.
-The patches can appear anywhere on your body, especially on the elbows and knees.
-They can also show up on your scalp.
+The patches can appear anywhere on the body, especially on the elbows and knees.
+They can also show up on the scalp.
 The patches can be itchy or tender to the touch.

 Seborrheic dermatitis is usually found on the scalp, but it can sometimes appear elsewhere.
 It causes itchy patches of scaly skin that may look a little greasy but can flake, especially if you scratch.

-Psoriasis and seborrheic dermatitis of the scalp share many common symptoms.
-They both result in red patches of skin, flakes that may attach to the hair shaft, and itching.
+Psoriasis and seborrheic dermatitis of the scalp share some common symptoms.
+They both result in:

 It’s possible to have both scalp conditions at the same time.